aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 ### Numerical stability of the forward Euler method revisited

-Let's consider another two dimensional example and analyse the motion of an object attached to a spring.
+Let's consider another two dimensional example and analyze the motion of an object attached to a spring.
 The equation of motion reads:

 \begin{equation}
     m\frac{d^2 x}{d t^2}=-kx,
+    \label{eq:spring}
 \end{equation}

 where $x$ is the position of the object with respect to its equilibrium position and $k>0$ is the spring constant.
 Introducing the velocity $v=dx/dt$, this equation is equivalent to the following system: